littleBane/adsb-rpi/README.md

 # Raspberry Pi Based Antenna for IoT ADS-B Base Station.

 ## Project Overview:
-This project (still very much a work in progress) is designed to help people new to ADS-B and Raspberry Pi setup their own, affordable ADS-B receiver base station and receive broadcasts from aircraft, and use the information in the broadcasts to plot the aircraft on a web server running on the Raspberry Pi.
+This project is designed to help people new to ADS-B and Raspberry Pi setup their own, affordable ADS-B receiver base station and receive broadcasts from aircraft, and use the information in the broadcasts to plot the aircraft on a web server running on the Raspberry Pi.
 There are multiple ADS-B data consumers so We will also feed ADS-B data to 3 different ADS-B data consumers:
   * [FlightAware.com]
   * [FightRadar24]
   * [OpenSky Network]